Having Fun with ARM64 Linux Kernel

 Note that the -z flag in the command above ensures that the full object dump is shown, preventing zeroed lines from being collapsed into ellipses (…).

-Some Booting Process Introduction
+Booting Process - A Brief Introduction

 The beginning of ARM64 kernel image objdump looks like: